fselcuk/movie-searcher-reactApp/README.md

+# This app is movie searcher to see the app please visit :

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts